 In Seaside Momochi Park you will also find Marizon, which is located at the far end of a pier and is mainly used for weddings.
 However, there are some restaurants and shops here.

 Climb the Fukuoka Tower and enjoy the magnificent view of the city.
-The tower is the city’s tallest with its 234 meters above the ground.
+The tower is the city’s tallest at 234 meters above the ground.
 Visit one of the observation deck’s three floors and look out over the sea and the city, 123 meters above the ground.

 The tower is clad with 8,000 mirrors and is the city’s national symbol.
 We recommend a visit in the evening to see the sunset from the tower while you enjoy a good dinner in the restaurant located high up in the tower.
 In the evening, the entire tower is illuminated and is even more beautiful than during the day.
 You don’t want to miss this!